James McDyer: Biography

-In 1951, the then Fr.
-McDyer was appointed to Glencolmcille in the Donegal Gaeltacht, where he developed community facilities (at the time the area did not have electricity) and supported initiatives to stop the decline of the area, by developing local industries and the folk village and museum.
+In 1951, he was appointed to Glencolmcille in the Donegal Gaeltacht (Irish-speaking district), where he developed community facilities (at the time the area did not have electricity) and supported initiatives to stop the decline of the area, by developing local industries and the folk village and museum.
 He was a Canon of Church at the time of his retirement in 1986.
-He died on 25 November 1987 in his sleep.
+He died in his sleep on 25 November 1987.